Telephones at the Turn-of-the-Century

 Did you know…

 People have been communicating with each other for millions of years, sometimes more effectively than others.
 Once spoken language and the written word were created, the main struggle (outside of familial communications!) was with communicating effectively over distance.
 With the advent of the postal service people could write to each other, but the sheer size of the United States proved to be a stumbling block – even with railroads and the Pony Express, mail still took time to be delivered.
-You could send a letter to a loved one and it could be weeks until it was delivered.
+You could send a letter to a loved one and it could be weeks until it was delivered, or even longer.

 –. — … …. / -.. .- .-. -. / .. – !